Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Can I switch from actual cash value to replacement cost coverage?

 Yes, in most cases you can upgrade your coverage at renewal or even mid-policy.
-For the home structure, replacement cost is standard on most policies, but personal property coverage may need to be upgraded separately.
+For the home structure, replacement cost is standard on most policies, but personal property and roof coverage may need to be upgraded separately.
 Contact your insurance agent to review your current policy and request a quote for the upgrade.

 What does "extended replacement cost" mean on a home insurance policy?